Introduction to ZIP Archives

 Using File Path

 You can also add files directly by providing their paths to the Archive.CreateEntry(String name, String path, Boolean openImmediately, ArchiveEntrySettings newEntrySettings) method.
-Here’s how:
+Here’s how to create a ZIP file in C#:

 Add Folders to a ZIP Archive in C#

-Adding a folder to a ZIP archive can be a convenient way to include multiple files.
-To ZIP a folder in C#, follow these steps:
+Adding a folder to a ZIP archive is a convenient way to include multiple files.
+To zip files in C#, follow these steps:

 - Create a FileStream object for the output ZIP archive.